sidde95/sidde95/README.md

 <h3>My Work Place Role</h3>

-I work as a Business Analyst at Relatient, a software developing company serving its product in US Healthcare Domain helping patients to schedule hassle free interface to schedule their appointments in a more simplified ways.
+I work as a Business Analyst at Relatient, a software developing company serving its product in US Healthcare Domain helping patients to schedule hassle free interface to schedule their appointments in more simplified ways.

 <h3>What I believe the most</h3>